What Does It Mean

 its members.

 This is beautiful and just.
-Mr. Siegel explained
+Mr.

-that the central fight in history has been about how the world should be
+that the central fight in history has been about how the world should

-owned--by a few people who have contempt for the rest of humanity, or by
+owned--by a few people who have contempt for the rest of humanity, or

 all people?
-In 1970 he said history had reached the point where economics
+In 1970 he said history had reached the point where

 based on contempt had failed irrevocably, because people the world over